Open Data Hub logo

 A project details page opens.

-3. Click the Data connections tab.
+3. Click the Connections tab.

-4. Click Add data connection.
+4. Click Add connection.

-The Add data connection dialog opens.
+The Add connection dialog opens.

 6. In the Access key field, enter the access key ID for your S3-compatible object storage provider.